Books on our desk

 Sing Statistics is the independent press set up by designer Jez Burrows and illustrator Lizzy Stewart.
 You Are The Friction is their fourth book following I Am The Friction (2008), We Are The Friction (2009), and Reverence Library, Vol. One (2011).

 It features twelve stories inspired by twelve illustrations, and then twelve illustrations inspired by twelve stories.
-Short story collections can leave you feeling a little empty - like you've been grazing on junk food rather than having a really hearty meal.
-But this collection is varied and delicious - like the very best tapas, if you'll excuse us extending that food metaphor just a little too far.
+Short story collections can leave you feeling a little empty – like you’ve been grazing on junk food rather than having a really hearty meal.
+But this collection is varied and delicious – like the very best tapas, if you’ll excuse me extending that food metaphor just a little too far.

 The impressive roster of illustrators even includes the likes of Oliver Jeffers, Tom Gauld and Rob Hunter.